What are the Signs and Symptoms of High Blood Pressure?

 - Take your blood pressure again.

-If your readings are still high, call your health care professional right away.
+If your readings are still high, call your health care professional.

-Call 911 if your blood pressure is higher than 180/120 and you are having chest pain, shortness of breath, back pain, numbness, weakness, change in vision or difficulty speaking.
+If your blood pressure is higher than 180 and/or 120 mm Hg and you have any of these symptoms, call 911: chest pain, shortness of breath, back pain, numbness, weakness, change in vision or difficulty speaking.

 If you're diagnosed with high blood pressure